 For more details on managing PPAs, including how to list and remove multiple repositories, see our guide on removing PPAs from Ubuntu.

-Troubleshoot Ubuntu Cleaner
+Troubleshoot Ubuntu Cleaner on Ubuntu

-Firefox Cache Not Detected
+Firefox Snap Cache Not Detected by Ubuntu Cleaner

-Verify which cache location contains data:
+Check which cache location contains data on your system:

 du -sh ~/.mozilla/firefox/*/cache2/ 2>/dev/null || echo "No traditional Firefox cache"